Software specific classification basics

 LocalDbFolder=C:\01-taltech\30_Projects\CCI-EE\templates\standardized-data

-After making a selection with the mouse, click OK.
+After making a selection, click OK.
 Then also click Click here to load to load the database.

 You can essentially classify using this tool in three different main views (Facility, Element, Space).
 First, the Facility view.
 If no components are selected, then we are talking about the Construction complex or Construction entity level classification, and they generally move to the Project Information dialog.